stacks-network/docs/src/pages/stacks-blockchain/atlas-overview.md

                +---------------------------------------------------------------+

-Figure 1:  Location of Atlas in the Blockstack architecture.
+Figure 1:  Location of Atlas in the Stacks architecture.
 Each BNS node implements an Atlas peer.
 An Atlas peer treats a name state value in BNS as the hash of a DNS zone file.
 Atlas peers exchange zone files with one another until they each have a full replica of all known zone files.
 Clients can look up zone files for names using the name's stat value as a zone file hash.
 Clients can broadcast zone files to the network  if they match a previously-announced hash.
-In practice, zone files store URLs to a name owner's Gaia hubs, thereby allowing Blockstack apps to read and write data in Gaia.
+In practice, zone files store URLs to a name owner's Gaia hubs, thereby allowing Stacks apps to read and write data in Gaia.
 ```

 Nevertheless, Atlas is a general-purpose content-addressed storage
 system that advanced developers can use to **host data in an immutable
-and durable manner.** Beyond its default use-case in Blockstack,
+and durable manner.** Beyond its default use-case in Stacks,
 Atlas is ideal for tasks like:

 - Announcing PGP public keys under a human-readable name